dayeggpi/fast_caustic_design/README.md

 ./caustic_design -res 512 -focal_l 1.5 -thickness 0.3 -width 1 -in_src ../data/source.png -in_trg ../data/einstein.png
 ```

+## How does it work
+Creating a lens surface whose shadow matches a target image involves two main steps:

+### 1. Figuring out how to move the light
+First, we need to determine how light should travel from the lens surface to the target shadow.
+This is done using a technique called optimal transport (OT).
+OT is a challenging problem and an area of ongoing research.
+It gives us a map that tells each point on the lens surface where its light should land on the target image.

+Traditionally, this problem is solved using structures called power diagrams (also known as Laguerre-Voronoi diagrams).
+However, in our case, we use a newer, faster method.

+The usage of optimal transport is not just to reduce surface variations.
+It is actually quite important to have a truly optimal transport plan.
+According to Brenier's theorem, an optimal transport plan is the gradient of a potential.
+Without this fact we cannot approximate the inverse gradient (or normal integration) afterwards accurately.

+### 2. Shaping the surface to steer the light
+Once we have the transport map, the next step is to figure out the exact geometry of the lens surface.
+For each vertex on the surface, we use the OT map to set the x and y direction of the outgoing ray.
+The z-direction is chosen based on the focal length.

+These rays define how we want the surface to bend the light.
+Using inverse Snell’s law, we compute the target surface normals needed to steer the rays correctly.
+Finally, we use a solver (Ceres) to adjust the vertex positions on the lens surface so that the computed normals match the target ones.
+This is called normal integration and can be thought of as approximating the inverse gradient of the vertex normals.
 ## Limitation
 Currently, the code produces only square lenses, though work is underway to support rectangular lenses.
 Circular lenses might be possible in the future; however, achieving this will require a complete rewrite of the OTMap solver.

 The limitation stems from the fact that the OTMap solver is designed to compute the transport map from an image to a uniform distribution, denoted as T(u->1).
 Specifically, a transport map from a source image u to a target image v T(u->v) is estimated by means of inversion and composition (see Equation 10 in the paper).
 This approach is an estimation and not a true optimal transport map.
-This estimation inadvertently introduces a small curl component into the mapping.
+This estimation inadvertently introduces a small curl component into the mapping, so its no longer purely the gradient of a potential.

 Because deriving a heightmap for a lens relies on normal integration, which only utilizes the curl-free component of the mapping, the presence of any curl results in distortions in the caustic lens.